rdlauer/articles/nativescript/fonts/post.md

 ### System Fonts

-Both iOS and Android come with a set of fonts pre-installed in the OS.
-The problem is the venn diagram of fonts doesn't overlap too well, so if you're picking a system font, it's likely you'll have different choices for iOS vs Android (not to mention the fact that each iteration of Android can have wildly different fonts installed).
+Both iOS and Android come with a set of fonts pre-installed.
+The problem is the venn diagram of iOS/Android fonts doesn't overlap much.
+So if you're picking a system font, it's likely you'll have different choices for iOS vs Android (not to mention the fact that each iteration of Android can have wildly different fonts installed).

 **BUT system fonts are a great way to experiment!** There is nothing to download and copy to your app.
 You just pick a font, and [update your CSS](#css).

 - 🍎 Find a list of iOS system fonts at [iosfonts.com](http://iosfonts.com/);
 - 🤖 Find a list of Android system fonts in [this extensive thread on Stack Overflow](https://stackoverflow.com/questions/19691530/valid-values-for-androidfontfamily-and-what-they-map-to).

-### Discover Font from Image
+### Identify Font from an Image

-All-too-often, my discovery of new custom fonts comes from existing web or mobile UIs.
+My discovery of new custom fonts regulary comes from existing web or mobile UIs.
 Maybe I'm not a creative person, but when I see something I like, I'm pretty good at copying it 😅.

 Luckily for me, our friends at Font Squirrel provide a [Font Matcherator](https://www.fontsquirrel.com/matcherator) service that is usually up to the task of identifying a font from an image!